-Generic Name: Interferon Beta-1a Autoinjector and Prefilled Syringes (Rebif) (IN ter FEER on BAY ta)
+Generic Name: Interferon Beta-1a Autoinjector and Prefilled Syringes (Rebif) (in ter FEER on BAY ta won aye)

 Brand Name: Rebif, Rebif Rebidose, Rebif Rebidose Titration Pack, Rebif Titration Pack